Adamsimsy/adamsimsy.github.io/blog/_posts/2017-11-11-sitecore-sc-global-anaytics-cookie-missing.md

 ---
+layout: post
-title:  Sitecore SC_ANALYTICS_GLOBAL_COOKIE missing
+title: "Sitecore SC_ANALYTICS_GLOBAL_COOKIE missing"
 date: 2017-11-11 14:00:01
 categories: sitecore
-tags:
-- xdb
-- analytics
+tags: xdb analytics
 ---
 This is an uncommon issue and one that is easy to overlook if you've recently deployed Sitecore into production.